krb5/krb5/doc/admin/appl_servers.rst

 If you need to install the Kerberos V5 programs on an application server, please refer to the Kerberos V5 Installation Guide.
-Once you have installed the software, you need to add that host to the Kerberos database (see :ref:`add_mod_del_princs`), and generate a keytab for that host, that contains the host's key.
+Once you have installed the software, you need to add that host to the Kerberos database (see :ref:`principals`), and generate a keytab for that host, that contains the host's key.
 You also need to make sure the host's clock is within your maximum clock skew of the KDCs.

 Keytabs